manush96/pl-mrinet-s2i/README.rst

 .. code-block:: bash

-  s2i build . pl-mrinet-s2i-centos-python3 tensorflowapp-sample-centos
+  s2i build . pl-mrinet-s2i-centos-python3 mrinet-s2i-centos

 If you'd like see additional information when building, append the --loglevel <loglevel_value>